mm-zzg/vchub-en-v50/docs/management-platform/open-api/test-with-postman/invoke.md

-# Invoke Web APIs over HTTPs
+# Call the HTTPS API

 Open API provides Web APIs over the HTTPS protocol, with the default HTTPS port set to 10443.